masiro918/tin-comp/readme.md

 This project is a compiler for a simple imperative and recursive programming language resembling the C language.
 The compiler includes both a frontend (e.g. parser, simple type checking) and a backend (assembly code generation).
 The compilation process produces binary executables runnable on the AMD64 instruction set architecture in a GNU/Linux environment using AMD64 System V Calling Convention.
 The compiler works with the CPython interpreter (v3.10) without using any libraries outside Python’s standard library or any other dependencies in the software distribution.

-Despite of some different implement strategies and choices, the compiler and the programming language largely follow the practices and principles introduced in the course materials of the University of Helsinki’s *Compilers* course \[1].
+The compiler architecture is based on well-established compiler construction principles and broadly follows the multi-stage design presented in the University of Helsinki's *Compilers* course materials.
+Since then, the project has evolved substantially through independently implemented language features, runtime components, optimizations, and backend improvements.
+The implementation is continuously validated by an extensive end-to-end test suite covering the compiler pipeline from source code to executable binaries.

 ## 0. Introduction